What if Jesus Told a Story about Your Life?

 2. THE LORD RECOGNIZES THE STORY OF OUR LIFE.
 HE ALSO REVEALS THE STORY OF OUR LIFE.

-*You see, Jesus didn't just know the story of these rulers' lives.
+*In vs. 33 Jesus started by telling those men to "hear another parable."
+Jesus didn't just know the story of their lives.
 He wanted them to know the story, and He wanted them to know that He knew their story.

 *Bruce Howell told an old story that demonstrates this truth.
 It was about a most ungodly bartender.
 Now this man really hated the gospel, but he liked music.
-And this was back in the 1700s, long before the days of 24/7 radio and TV.
+And this was back in the 1700s, hundreds of years before we had music apps, radio, and TV.
 One day this man wanted to hear some music, so he decided to go to one of John Wesley's evangelistic meetings to hear the singing.
 But he stubbornly decided that he would not listen to the preaching.

 *There he sat like an angry kid, with his head down and his fingers in his ears.
 But God sent a fly at just the right time.
 It landed on the man's nose.
 And when he tried to swat it away, he heard the 9 words that changed his life forever.